 The European Court of Human Rights said it will continue its essential activities "in principle" and focus on priority cases.
 The court has switched to teleworking and its building is not open to the public.

-It has also cancelled all hearings scheduled for March and April and suspended the six-month deadline to file applications for one month starting March 16.
+It suspended the six-month deadline to file applications for one month starting March 16.
 Other deadlines in pending cases will also be suspended for one month.

 » England and Wales

-The judiciary has radically reduced the number of courthouses open to the public handle urgent matters that need to be held in person, cutting operations down to 161 "priority" buildings.
-Another 125 buildings have staff and judges working but are closed to the public, while 80 courts are currently closed during the pandemic.
+The judiciary had radically reduced the number of courthouses open to the public handle urgent matters that need to be held in person, but has been steadily resuming operations.
+There are now 288 buildings that are fully open.
+Another 25 buildings have staff and judges working but are closed to the public, while 28 courts are still closed during the pandemic.

 The country's Supreme Court is now conducting cases entirely by video link for the first time in its history after closing its building to the public.